md-sohrab-alam/thread-xpert/README.md

 1. Paste or type your text in the input area
 2. Select one of the four AI processing modes:
    - **Fix Grammar**: AI corrects grammar, spelling, and punctuation
-   - **Split for X**: AI intelligently splits text into X threads (240 char limit)
+   - **Split for X**: AI intelligently splits text into X threads (280 char limit)
    - **Shorten**: AI shortens text while preserving key messages
    - **Make Viral**: AI optimizes text for social media engagement
 3. Click "💡 Process with AI" to generate results
+4. Edit results inline if needed
-4. Copy individual results using the copy button
+5. Copy individual results using the copy button

 ## AI Features in Detail